DoD-Platform-One/Harbor/README.md

 # PreRequisites:
+Your Admin Laptop needs:
   * SSH access to an Ubuntu VM with docker preinstalled (Non-HA Harbor Registry)
+  * Docker and Docker Compose Installed